Quenneville's meeting with Bettman may decide Florida fate

 That was the same day Chicago finished off a four-game sweep of San Jose to reach the Stanley Cup final, and Beach told TSN that based on what others involved have said he believes that Quenneville thought “trying to win a Stanley Cup was more important than sexual assault.”

-Beach said a meeting about his claims — it was not clear which one he was referring to — took place in Quenneville’s office.
+Beach said a meeting about his claims took place in Quenneville’s office.

 “I hope through and through that Gary Bettman takes this seriously and that he does his due diligence … before he makes his decision,” Beach told TSN.